Nightlife in Whistler | Weekly Events, Trivia Nights & Live Music (2022 Updates)

 The Best Whistler Clubs, Bars & Nightclubs

 It’s hard to play favourites, so we won’t.
-Almost all whistler nightclubs, and party scenes are a can’t-miss, must-see adventure.
-Check out our list of venues we think you have to check out and know more about.
+Almost all of Whistler’s nightclubs and party scenes are a can’t-miss, must-see adventure.
+Check out our list of venues that we think you need to know more about.

 Buffalo Bills Bar and Grille

-This is the spot for a guaranteed enjoyable time you’re looking for in Whistler.
-There’s plenty of fun to go around at Garfinkel’s Night Club.
+This is the spot for a guaranteed enjoyable time.
+There’s plenty of fun to go around at Garfinkel’s.

 What you thought was a chill local sports bar quickly transforms into a DJ-centric Apres.
-Open late they keep their unique mix of beats going long until the night.
-Brandy’s caters to crowds who don’t like the mainstream music scene, the top 40 mix tape, the deep house, the club music….You won’t find that on most nights at Brandy’s.
-They’ve got the All Love No Club Fridays and Saturdays to keep you happy.
-Of if that isn’t up your alley, check them on Thursdays, Whistler’s only funk night takes over.
+Open late, they keep their unique mix of beats going long into the night.
+Brandy’s caters to crowds who don’t like the mainstream music scene, the top 40 mixtape, the deep house, the club music….You won’t find any of that on most nights at Brandy’s.

-The vibe at Moe Joes brings us back to those epic parties in college.
+The vibe at Moe Joes brings us back to those epic parties of college life.
 We love the dark and delirious good times we’ve had here, and we’re sure they will keep coming.
-Moe Joes has a number of great party nights stacked throughout the long work week and well into the weekend, it’s hard to choose.
-If we do say so, its hard to stay away with the consistently great lineup of renowned DJs hitting the decks.
+Moe Joes has a number of great party nights stacked throughout the long work week and well into the weekend, so it’s hard to choose.
+If we do say so, it’s hard to stay away, with the consistently great lineup of renowned DJs hitting the decks.

 A Few Party Safety Tips

 Whistler is a quaint village town where mostly every local knows each other.
 While it’s a snowy paradise by day, it quickly turns into a raucous party at night.
-As with any nightlife scene, lots of alcohol, mixed with partiers from all over, there’s always the potential of dangerous situations.
+And as with any nightlife scene, and lots of alcohol mixed with partiers from all over, there’s always the potential for risky situations.

 Here’s a couple of things we think you should watch out for and take careful note of before hitting the dance floor and downing cocktails in Whistler, BC:

-For those solo travellers in whistler – get in touch with Gibbons Bar Hop.
-If there is not party, they are sure to bring it.
+For those solo travellers in Whistler, get in touch with Gibbons Bar Hop.
+If there is not already a party, they are sure to bring it.

 Planning a big night out with a group makes everything a bit more entertaining anyway.
 Plus, you can make an entire evening of it!
 Start your night off with a beer at Coast Mountain Brewing, and aim for the bullseye at Forged Axe Throwing.

-Then team up with our friends at Whistler Bar Hop for a big night out, including stops at four of the big venues in Whistler, pizza from Avalanche Pizza (everyone’s favourite late night food), five drinks, and VIP access meaning absolutely no line-ups!
-Plus, ax throwing guests get a great discount!
+Then team up with our friends at Whistler Bar Hop for a big night out, including stops at four of the main venues in Whistler, pizza from Avalanche Pizza (everyone’s favourite late-night food), five drinks, and VIP access, meaning absolutely no lineups!
+Plus, axe throwing guests get a great discount!

-What better way to stay safe than a specially-catered party with all your friends?
+What better way to stay safe than a specially catered Whistler party with all your friends?